emisasal/rest-api-crud/README.md

 ## Quick Start

 1. Clone the repository
-2. Run `npm install` from the root folder
+2. Run `pnpm install` from the root folder
 3. Create a PostgreSQL database with the name `rest-api-crud` and set up environment variables
-4. Run `npm run seed` to push the schema and seed the database
+4. Run `pnpm run seed` to push the schema and seed the database
-5. Start the local server with `npm run dev`
+5. Start the local server with `pnpm run dev`

 ## Project Setup

 - Install the latest Node LTS version (if you haven't already).
 - Create an empty postgres database with the name `rest-api-crud`.
-- Create the folder for the project and initialize npm with `npm init -y`.
+- Create the folder for the project and initialize pnpm with `pnpm init -y`.
 - Add the git remote to the GithHub repository for the project.
 - Install `express` dependency (node framework).
 - Install devDependencies: `prisma`, `typescript`, `ts-node`, `@types/node` and `@types/express`.